vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 obscurity.
 Declaring a macro does this.
 A `^` normally means a macro call (if what follows it is arguments in parens), or a macro argument.
 The contents of the macro argument are used in the pattern in its place.
 Macro arguments only exist inside of macros.
-But macros don’t let you write rules, only pieces of rules.
+But macros don't let you write rules, only pieces of rules.

 Normally you use a variable directly. `$$tmp = nil` clears the `$$tmp` variable, for instance, while `u: ( ) $$tmp` goes home will output the value into the output stream.